 Various common French names: Punaise des blés, Punaise nez-de-rat or Punaise à tête allongée

 The Bishop's Mitre Shieldbug is a species that can be found in most parts of France that is associated with tall dry grasslands and as one of the the French names indicates cereal fields.
-They principally feed on the juices of the seed heads and overwinter undercover of vegetation.
+They principally feed on the juices of the seed heads and overwinter as adults undercover of vegetation.
 They would be unusual to find in houses.
 There is one generation a year with breeding in April, May, June.

 Southern green stink bug